hienvuvg/dairycattle_dataset/visualization/README.md

 <br />

 ## UWB Localization
-Localization of a single cow using UWB:
+Localization of a single cow using UWB (does not require the visual data):
 ```
 python uwb_localization.py
 ```